Dynalon/reactive-state/README.md

 Documentation
 ----

-TBD.
-In the meantime, checkout out the [example.ts file](https://github.com/Dynalon/reactive-state/blob/master/src/example.ts) for more complex examples, and see the included [unit tests](https://github.com/Dynalon/reactive-state/tree/master/test) as well.
+See the [wiki](https://github.com/Dynalon/reactive-state/wiki).
+Additionally, there is a small [example.ts file](https://github.com/Dynalon/reactive-state/blob/master/src/example.ts) and see also see the included [unit tests](https://github.com/Dynalon/reactive-state/tree/master/test) as well.

 License
 ----

-MIT
+MIT.